Build and Deploy#

 Initial Server Setup#

 This section contains the required one-time manual bootstrap steps for a new server.
-After these steps are complete, normal application deployments are handled by GitHub Actions.
+After that, normal deployments are handled by GitHub Actions via deploy/deploy-flownexus.

 1. Install required packages: